psi4/psi4/doc/sphinxman/source/manage_release.rst

 * This setup works great for "latest" docs, but it won't necessarily build a nice copy on the tag commit itself for release and postrelease snapshots.
 Get a snapshot *on the tag* by some means:

+  - For releases and postreleases, any commit to the maintenance branch will build docs and upload to the branch name in psi4docs.
+This should be pre-positioned by GHA, so check that docs with the right version are deployed and then no further action required (can skip ahead to README.md and netlify.toml steps).
   - For releases, you can do the ``atomic`` push of the tag commit, wait for the docs build to complete, download the GHA artifact (zipped docs dir), then continue by pushing the record commit.
   - For releases beyond the ``atomic`` push, navigate on psi4 GH to the tag commit (not the record commit) and retrigger the docs GHA, then download the GHA artifact (zipped docs dir).
-  - For postreleases (TODO run the docs build on the maintenance branches), build the docs locally at the tag and collect the docs dir.
+  - For postreleases, build the docs locally at the tag and collect the docs dir.

 * In your local clone of https://github.com/psi4/psi4docs, find the appropriate folder and unpack your docs snapshot into it.